This post is also available in: Italiano (Italian)

 What gear do you need to climb the Vesuvius?

 It is important to wear a good pair of hiking boots.
 On the floor there’s a lot of debris and pumice stones, so it’s easy to slip.
 I prefer to wear hiking boots that protect my ankles, because I feel way safer, and I do so also when it’s very warm.
 In case it’s way too hot, I carry them in my backpack, wear them at the entrance, and when I’m done again I change into a nice pair of comfortable sandals.
+I do so wherever I go, also at the amazing Plitvice Lakes National Park, because it’s very important to use the right footwear if you’re planning to hike!

 Please do not attempt to hike in a pair of flip-flops or even worse, wearing high heels.
 You’re bound to get hurt.